Adiabatic Quantum Computing: Algorithms

 \subsubsection{Interpretation}

 As mentioned above, a classical probabilistic algorithm that simply submits random queries to the oracle will fail with a probability that is exponentially small in the number of queries.
 One might thus be concerned that the adiabatic algorithms above are no better~\cite{Hen2014}, since they are probabilistic, in the sense that there is a non-zero probability of ending in an excited state.
-However, e.g., for the linear interpolation adiabatic algorithm reviewed above, if an even (or odd) index state is measured, the system is already guaranteed to be in the ground state, so the corresponding constant (or balanced) result is guaranteed to be correct deterministically (with probability $1$).
-An excited state outcome is always detectable and corresponds to an ``inconclusive" outcome, whence the algorithm needs to be repeated until a ground state is found.
+However, for the linear interpolation adiabatic algorithm reviewed, measuring the energy of the final state returns $0$ in the ground state or $1$ in an excited state.
+In the latter "inconclusive" case, the algorithm needs to be repeated until an energy of $0$ is found and only then is a computational basis measurement performed.
+If an even (or odd) index state is measured, the corresponding constant (or balanced) result is guaranteed to be correct.
 Moreover, an excited state outcome can (and should) be made exponentially unlikely using a smooth schedule as per Theorem~\ref{th:AT2}.
-Thus, the adiabatic algorithms above improve upon a classical probabilistic algorithm in the following sense: In the adiabatic case, to know with certainty that the function is constant or balanced (an even or odd index measurement result) happens with probability $p=1-q$ where $q\sim e^{-t_f}$, where the run-time $t_f$ is independent of $n$.
+Thus, the adiabatic algorithms above improve upon a classical probabilistic algorithm in the following sense: In the adiabatic case, to know with certainty that the function is constant or balanced (an even or odd index measurement result) happens with probability $p=1-q$ where $q\sim e^{-t_f}$, where the run time $t_f$ is independent of $n$.
 Therefore, the expected number of runs $r$ to certainty in the adiabatic case is

 On the other hand, classically, to know with certainty that the function is constant requires $N=2^n/2+1$ runs or queries (all yielding identical outcomes).

 Finally, we note that there exists a non-adiabatic Hamiltonian quantum algorithm that solves the Deutsch-Jozsa problem in constant time with a deterministic guarantee of ending up with the right answer (i.e., in the ground state)~\cite{Hen2014}.
 This algorithm is based on finding a fine-tuned schedule $s(t)$.